lidofinance/easy-track/README.md

 #### beforeCreateMotionGuard(address _caller, bytes memory _data) external override onlyEasyTrackRegistry

-`EasyTracksRegistry` calls this method before the creation of a new motion, and the method only accepts calls from `EasyTracksRegistry`. `_beforeCreateMotionGuard` is internal abstract method defined in the derived contract, it contains permission checks.
+`EasyTracksRegistry` calls this method before the creation of a new motion, and the method only accepts calls from `EasyTracksRegistry`.
+Method's implementation calls internal abstract method `_beforeCreateMotionGuard` which has to be overriden in derived contract and contain additional permissions checks if needed.

 #### beforeCancelMotionGuard(address _caller, bytes memory _motionData, bytes memory _executionData) external override onlyEasyTrackRegistry

-`EasyTracksRegistry` calls this method before the creation of a new motion, and the method only accepts calls from `EasyTracksRegistry`. `_beforeCancelMotionGuard` is internal abstract method defined in the derived contract, it contains permission checks.
+`EasyTracksRegistry` calls this method before the creation of a new motion, and the method only accepts calls from `EasyTracksRegistry`.
+Method's implementation calls internal abstract method `_beforeCancelMotionGuard` which has to be overriden in derived contract and contain additional permissions checks if needed.

-#### function execute(bytes memory _motionData, bytes memory _executionData) external virtual
+#### function execute(bytes memory _motionData, bytes memory _executionData) external override onlyEasyTrackRegistry returns (bytes memory)

-`EasyTracksRegistry` forwards EVM script with this method encoded to Aragon agent entity.
-Method has no implementation and must be overridden in derived contract.
+`EasyTracksRegistry` calls this method when enacts motion, and the method only accepts calls from `EasyTracksRegistry`.
+Method implementation calls internal abstract method `_execute` which has to be overriden in derived contract.
+If method returns not empty slice of bytes it will be passed to Aragon agent by the `EasyTracksRegistry` as EVM script.

 #### function _beforeCreateMotionGuard(address _caller, bytes memory _data) internal virtual